aeroboss13/CyberShield/replit.md

-# SecHub - Cybersecurity Social Platform
+# Pabit - Cybersecurity Social Platform

 ## Overview

-SecHub is a comprehensive cybersecurity social platform that combines social networking features with professional security tools.
+Pabit is a comprehensive cybersecurity social platform that combines social networking features with professional security tools.
 It provides a unified interface for security professionals to share insights, track vulnerabilities, and access security intelligence through a modern web application.

 ## System Architecture